Jennifer Johnston

 See More

-On the operatic stage, Jennifer Johnston has enjoyed a close collaboration with Bayerische Staatsoper and returns this season as Brigitta in Simon Stone’s production of Die tote Stadt under Lothar Koenigs.
-In Munich Johnston has sung over 80 performances including as Mrs Sedley (Peter Grimes), Second Norn (Götterdämmerung), Roßweise (Die Walküre), Floßhilde (Das Rheingold and Götterdämmerung), Hedwige (Guillaume Tell) and La Ciesca (Gianni Schicci).
-Highlights elsewhere have included Johnston’s critically acclaimed Judith (Bluebeard’s Castle) for English National Opera, Juno (Semele) for Glyndebourne Festival Opera, Mrs Grose (The Turn of the Screw) and Gaia (Battistelli’s CO2) at Teatro alla Scala, Carmi (Mozart’s La Betulia Liberata) and Leda (Die Liebe Der Danae) at Salzburg Festival, and Dido (Dido and Aeneas) for Festival d’Aix-en-Provence.
+Jennifer Johnston has enjoyed a close collaboration with Bayerische Staatsoper, where she has sung over 80 performances including as Brigitta (Die tote Stadt), Mrs Sedley (Peter Grimes), Second Norn (Götterdämmerung), Roßweise (Die Walküre), Floßhilde (Das Rheingold and Götterdämmerung), Hedwige (Guillaume Tell) and La Ciesca (Gianni Schicci).
+Highlights elsewhere have included Johnston’s critically acclaimed Judith (Bluebeard’s Castle) for English National Opera, Juno (Semele) for Glyndebourne Festival Opera, Mrs Grose (The Turn of the Screw) and Gaia (Battistelli’s CO2) at Teatro alla Scala, Carmi (Mozart’s La Betulia Liberata) and Leda (Die Liebe Der Danae) and Lady De Hautdesert (Birtwistle’s Gawain) at Salzburg Festival, and Dido (Dido and Aeneas) at Festival d’Aix-en-Provence.

 “mezzo Jennifer Johnston delivered cream but forthrightness in equal quantities”